-called the spectral invariant of $H$ which possesses a collection of useful properties.
-Roughly speaking, given a Hamiltonian $H$, the spectral invariant $c(H)$ is the minimal action value at which the fundamental class $[M]$ appears in the filtered Hamiltonian Floer homology of $H$.
-We now recall some of the properties of the spectral invariant $c$ which will be used below.
-Recall the notation $H\sharp G, \bar{H}, H\circ \psi, \Delta(H), \tV$ from Section \ref{sec:hamiltonians}.
+is the PSS-isomorphism \cite{PSS} and $[M] \in H_*(M)$ is the fundamental class.
+Roughly speaking, the spectral invariant $c(H)$ of a Hamiltonian $H$ is the minimal action value at which the fundamental class $[M]$ appears in the filtered Hamiltonian Floer homology of $H$.
+The invariant $c(H,J)$ does not depend on $J$.
+Moreover, by the Lipschitz continuity \eqref{eq:cont} below, it extends to all, possibly degenerate, Hamiltonians.
+We note that the PSS-isomorphism commutes with continuation maps (see Section \ref{sec:floer}).